martinklepsch/martinklepsch.org/chaf.markdown

 A thread contains messages.
 In all threads except the **Room** the first message can be edited and those threads can also be concluded.
-Concluding will also close the thread i.e. no new messages can be posted.
+Concluding will also close the thread i.e. new messages can no longer be posted.

 **Concluding** of threads can is a good way to  summarize a discussion or consolidate knowledge for later reference.
-This is especially useful to get a quick overview when only a preview of the is rendered.
-To make sure the conclusion makes sense the first message of a thread has to be edited before the thread can be concluded.
+This is especially useful to get a quick overview when only a preview of a thread is rendered.
+To make sure the conclusion has enough context the first message of a thread has to be edited before the thread can be concluded.

 ## Branching